-We have audited the accompanying financial statements of Minnesota Dairy Research and Promotion Council (a Minnesota corporation), which comprise the statements of assets, liabilities and fund balance-modified cash basis as of December 31, 2022 and 2021, and the related statements of revenues, expenses and changes in fund balance-modified cash basis and cash flows-modified cash basis for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Minnesota Dairy Research and Promotion Council (a Minnesota corporation), which comprise the statements of assets, liabilities and fund balance-modified cash basis as of December 31, 2023 and 2022, and the related statements of revenues, expenses and changes in fund balance-modified cash basis, and cash flows-modified cash basis for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Minnesota Dairy Research and Promotion Council as of December 31, 2022 and 2021, and the results of its revenues and expenses and changes in fund balance and its cash flows for the years then ended in accordance with the modified cash basis of accounting as described in Note 2.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Minnesota Dairy Research and Promotion Council as of December 31, 2023 and 2022, and the changes in fund balance and its cash flows for the years then ended in accordance with the modified cash basis of accounting as described in Note 1.